 Modern New Testament!

-Anything goes with this one, in the offices we like to call it freestylin'.
+Anything goes with this one, in the offices we like to call it freestylin’.
 Crazy weather?
 Getting naked?
 Throwing deer entrails at the relatives?
 All good!
 Get your Cro-Magnon freak on and make up any nutty creation story you want.
-Bearskins included at cost.
+Bearskins make a bold fashion statement.
 Downsides?
-Well, let's be candid about your flock-- there's a lot of back hair and not much bathing.
+Well, let’s be candid about your flock– there’s a lot of back hair and not much bathing.